bioinformaticsdotca/CSHL_2019/Module15/EM_GSEA_lab.md

 ### Step 5

-Optional exercise.
 Add drug target gene-sets to the network (Add Signature Gene-Sets...).

 **5a**.
 In Control Panel, go to the EnrichmentMap tab and click on "Add Signature Gene Sets..." located below the white 'Data Sets:' window.
 A window named "EnrichmentMap: Add Signature Gene Sets (Post-Analysis) is now opened.